contaware/git-docs-notes/README.md

   - `<revision-range>` defaults to `HEAD`.
 It's possible to provide `<CommitID1>..<CommitID2>` which includes commits reachable from `<CommitID2>` but not from `<CommitID1>`.
   - In `<filenames>` it's possible to use globs, more details about them under [Add files](#add-files).
 When `<filenames>` is a single file, use `--follow` to show the history across renames.
   - `-<count>` limits the shown commits to the given count.
-  - `--reverse` displays in reverse order (applied after commits count limitation).
+  - `--reverse` displays in reverse order (applied after commit limiting options).
-  - `-i --grep="pattern"` shows commits with commit message case-insensitive matching `pattern`.
-  - `-S "code"` shows commits in which the number of `code` occurrences changed.
   - `--oneline` displays in one-liners.
   - `--graph` displays a text-based graph in topological order.
   - `-p` produces patch text.